cattyhouse/debian_install/README.md

 - initramfs set to dep for smaller size, compressed with zstd
 - linux-image-cloud kernel for virtual machine for smaller size
 - btrfs-scrub timer enabled
+- btrfs compress with zstd with level 1 for speed

 # usage